 The workshop will focus on minimising business risks that arise from managing employee behaviour and performance and will conducted by:

-Jasmine O'Brien - Principal Lawyer and Katherine Dennis - Special Counsel of our Employment Law Team.
+Jasmine O'Brien - Principal Lawyer and Gemma Carroll - Special Counsel of our Employment Law Team.

 This interactive training session will include: